 Executive Directors, Camp Lau-Ren

 We need leaders to run the Craft program, Sports, Bible Study and act as Health Care Provider.
 If you are interested, please email our Executive Directors, Ron and Joanne Hartnett.
-All new Leaders must complete the application process (application form and 2 references), provide a current Police Check and attend our two-day training session in May.
+All new Leaders must complete the application process (including providing 2 references), provide a current Police Check and attend our two-day training session in May.
+All volunteers must be fully vaccinated for COVID.

 Make a difference in a young person’s life and consider volunteering this summer!
 We promise to provide you with a very rewarding experience in return.